dreipol/linkit/README.md

 ```

-2. Register the new type, preferably in a `AppConfig` `ready` method:
+2. Register the new type, preferably in an `AppConfig` `ready` method:

 ````python
 from django.apps import AppConfig